 To prove the result, we first show constructively that if S is individually sufficient for S' and $\nu$ is a BCE outcome of (G, S), then we can use the BCE decision rule inducing $\nu$ and the combined information structure establishing individual sufficiency to construct a decision rule of (G, S') which induces $\nu$ .
 The incentive constraints under S' are averages of the incentive constraints under S, and therefore the incentive compatibility of the original decision rule for (G, S) is preserved for (G, S').
-Versions of this argument have been used by Gossner (2000), Lehrer, Rosenberg, and Shmaya (2013) and Liu (2014) to prove similar claims working with different solution concepts and orderings on information structures.
+Versions of this argument have been used by Gossner [2000], Lehrer et al. [2013] and Liu [2015] to prove similar claims working with different solution concepts and orderings on information structures.